 The KRF President’s Exhibit held 20 of the “Best of Show” rifles from the past 50 years.
 Mac Spencer, as President, was presented with an award for his hard work in making this exhibit possible.

 Anniversary Medallions were created and given to each table holder and special wine glasses with the KRA logo were given at the banquet.
 A CD filled with photos taken over the years went to all the members.

-Beginning in late 2013 the KRA Directors authorized improvements for the KRA website: www.kentuckyrifle association.org.
-Over the next two years these improvements included a new webmaster Rex Reddick, improved graphic format on the site, scrolling photos of Kentucky rifles, viewable copies of recent KRA Bulletins and protected member access to directory information.
+Beginning in late 2013, the KRA Directors authorized improvements for the KRA website: www.kentuckyrifleassociation.org.
+Art DeCamp worked with the new webmaster Rex Reddick to improve the graphic format on the KRA website, with scrolling photos of Kentucky Rifles, viewable copies of recent KRA Bulletins, and protected member “ONLY” access to KRA Member directory information.

-At the Annual Membership Meeting on Sunday morning, members elected Hank Nowak as President, David Geiger, Vice-President and David Powers Secretary/Treasurer.
+At the Annual Membership Meeting on Sunday morning, members elected Harry “Hank” Nowak as President, David Geiger as Vice-President and David Powers as Secretary-Treasurer.
 Director Mark Wheland agreed to serve as Sergeant-at-Arms.
-Outgoing President thanked the membership for their support during his time in office and then formally presented new President Hank Nowak with the gavel signifying his position, at which time Hank Nowak presented Art with the traditional handmade tomahawk signifying his two years as President.
-Membership continues at approximately 575 members.
+Outgoing President Art DeCamp thanked everyone for another successful year and passed the gavel to the Hank Nowak.
+Hank presented Art with the traditional handmade tomahawk signifying his two years as President.
+Membership continued at approximately 575 members.

 2016 – 2017